AllanWang/Frost-for-Facebook/docs/Theming.md

 It is also useful to apply Frost's existing themes to see what is already configured and what is missing.
 To do so, I use the following tools:

 * [Visual Studio Code](https://code.visualstudio.com/) as the main IDE
-* [CSS & JS Injection](https://chrome.google.com/webstore/detail/css-and-javascript-inject/ckddknfdmcemedlmmebildepcmneakaa) or any other plugin that allows you to apply CSS to a web page.
+* [Super CSS Inject](https://chrome.google.com/webstore/detail/super-css-inject/pcfpmmmjdgngeidaggcahhoncahmpiin) or any other plugin that allows you to apply CSS to a web page.
+    * Use [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb) to deliver local files.
 When opening the Frost project, navigating to `app/web` and install the npm packages.
-Run SASS to generate the files, and focus on `app/web/assets/css/core/core.css`; this is what you'll want to paste into the browser extension to see the updates.
-To update the theme, modify one of the `app/web/scss/core/_core_*.scss` files, which will update `core.css`.
+Run SASS to generate the files, and focus on `app/web/assets/css/facebook/core/core.css`; this is what you'll want to paste into the browser extension to see the updates.
+To update the theme, modify one of the `app/web/scss/facebook/core/_core_*.scss` files, which will update `core.css`.

 If the update works, the selected elements should change.
 Note that the core theme is intentionally a mix of weird colors, to make it easier to see changes.